BRHGreen/lightful-platform-notes/backend-notes/adding-tables.md

 - what is this `$$` ??

 ##TABLES
-The following is my own naive attempt at starting the BE part of ticket 2040 As a user, `I need to be able to insert static milestones into my calendar`, pre Gio's (or anyone else's input).
+The following is my own naive attempt at starting the B/E part of ticket 2040 As a user, `I need to be able to insert static milestones into my calendar`, pre Gio's (or anyone else's input).
 I've used relevant examples from the above tutorial.

 ###create a new table called `user_events`
 // `appschema` this is what this tutorial has specified as their schema name.
 The only deploy script which I could find for our schema was for `lightful_private`.